 It's the priciest choice in terms of funeral services.
 The most important investments are the burial plot and the casket.
 Some numerous materials and interiors can be chosen for a coffin, so make sure you take your time before deciding.
 With the prices going up year after year, some families prefer immediate burial with smaller more affordable service.

 Some cemeteries also require customers to buy a vault.
 Don’t forget that a lifetime upkeep fee has to be paid too. should you want to hire a funeral home, casket and embalming will add up to the list of spending.

 To give you a number, burial arrangements can get as high as $10,000.
 If your money is tight or you worry about the impact on the environment, don't forget to look into a natural burial.
-You won't have to buy a funeral casket or vault, nor pay for cremation.
+You won't have to buy a funeral casket or vault, or a gravestone, nor pay for cremation.
 Your family may have to pay for upkeep on the cemetery grounds.

 Since it's a lot more affordable than a burial, cremation becomes more and more popular.
 The body will be burned, and the cremated remains will get to the family.

 It’s rather easy to plan memorial services if cremation is involved, as it's flexible in terms of timing.
 The family can scatter, burry, or even keep the remains.
 Some may also want to turn the remains into diamonds.

 Even with cremation arranged, viewing is still possible.
 However, the cremation isn't necessary, also though it makes the body look different.